 If you’ve created an accurate, realistic schedule, you and your project team will be able to complete the project without a hitch.

-When you adhere to a schedule, you can easily see if there are any risks or obstacles.
+When you adhere to a project schedule, you can easily see if there are any risks or obstacles.
 For example, if you notice that the project may need some changes, you can communicate with the client and review your change policy.

 Without a schedule, you wouldn’t have noticed it until the last minute.
 But with a schedule, your vision is 20/20 and you’ll notice problems even before they occur.

-Accurate scheduling is also a great way of securing stakeholder approval, and improving the stakeholders’ perception of the project.
+Project scheduling is also a great way of securing stakeholder approval, and improving the stakeholders’ perception of the project.

 When you have a document you can point stakeholders to (top management and your clients included), they can easily see that the project is progressing as planned.